KarimEbrahemAbdelaziz/NXDUISample/README.md

 ⚠️The code in this repository is for demonstration purposes only.
 It will not be maintained nor shipped as a library.
 If you like the approach, consider creating your own version using NXDUI as inspiration.⚠️

+To see NXDUI in action, open `NXDUISample.xcworspace` and run the app.

 ## Why?

 The iOS app is made up of a bunch of different components.
 Regardles of the architecture used to build a screen, there is one component that persists: **View**